 Best Case Analysis (Bogus)

-In the best case analysis, we calculate lower bound on running time of an algorithm.
-We must know the case that causes minimum number of operations to be executed.
+In the best case analysis, we calculate the lower bound on the running time of an algorithm.
+We must know the case that causes a minimum number of operations to be executed.
 In the linear search problem, the best case occurs when x is present at the first location.
 The number of operations in the best case is constant (not dependent on n).
 So time complexity in the best case would be Θ(1)

-Most of the times, we do worst case analysis to analyze algorithms.
+Most of the times, we do worst-case analysis to analyze algorithms.
 In the worst analysis, we guarantee an upper bound on the running time of an algorithm which is good information.

-The average case analysis is not easy to do in most of the practical cases and it is rarely done.
+The average case analysis is not easy to do in most practical cases and it is rarely done.
 In the average case analysis, we must know (or predict) the mathematical distribution of all possible inputs.